sonic-net/SONiC/doc/sflow/sflow_hld.md

 Where speed         = 1*6DIGIT      ; port line speed in Mbps

 #### **DB Migration**
 Since there is a change in schema for SFLOW_SESSION in config DB and SFLOW_SESSION_TABLE in APP DB, we will add support to migrate the entries to new schema in db_migrator.py.
-Default behavior would be replace the existing entries with key mapped to rx.
+Default behavior would be replace the existing entries mapping "sample_rate" to "ingress_sample_rate".

 Existing ConfigDB schema
 ```